 F. Demonstrate that your community participates in a community solar program or that a municipal building receives a significant percentage of its electricity from renewable energy.

-The City of Wauwatosa partnered with McKinstry to design, install, commission and monitor solar panels on the roof of the city’s Public Works Facility.
+In 2019, the City partnered with McKinstry to design, install, commission and monitor solar panels on the roof of the city’s Public Works Facility.
 The project is expected to meet an estimated 96% of the facility’s annual electricity consumption, as well as reduce CO2 emissions.

 In addition to substantial energy cost savings, the City of Wauwatosa will receive more than $100,000 in incentives through the Renewable Energy Competitive Incentive Program (RECIP) offered by Focus on Energy.
 The statewide utility program provides incentives for cost-effective renewable energy systems installed at eligible Wisconsin businesses through a competitive proposal process.
-The combination of these incentives and annual energy savings will cover the cost of the Wauwatosa solar project.
+The combination of these incentives and annual energy savings will cover the cost of the Wauwatosa solar project at the Public Works Building.
+See attachment Category 5F - Solar panel installation at DPW building.

 A. This community's municipal body passed the required World Migratory Bird Day resolution.